Qiskit/documentation/README.md

 Before opening a PR, remember to do the following:

 1. Check that you have addressed all the requirements from the original issue
-2. Run the spell checker
+2. Run the quality control checks with `npm run check`
 3. Use the GitHub "fixes" notation to [link your PR to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) you are addressing

 # How to work with this repo